Leslie Kritzer: Life and career

 In March 2010, she, along with Tom Wopat, Vanessa L. Williams, and Barbara Cook, starred in a new musical revue, Sondheim on Sondheim.
 The Roundabout Theatre Company limited engagement production opened on Broadway at Studio 54 on March 19, 2010, in previews and closed June 13, 2010.
 It was directed by James Lapine who conceived this revue of music by Stephen Sondheim.

 In the 2015–16 season, Kritzer starred in two Off-Broadway productions.
 She starred in the Vineyard Theatre's production of Gigantic, which opened on December 3, 2015.
-Kritzker then starred as Salome in the 2016 Roundabout Theatre Company production of The Robber Bridegroom, which opened March 13, 2016.
+Kritzer then starred as Salome in the 2016 Roundabout Theatre Company production of The Robber Bridegroom, which opened March 13, 2016.
 For her performance, she was nominated twice for the 2016 Lortel Award for Outstanding Featured Actress in a Musical.
 She won the award for her performance in The Robber Bridegroom.
 Kritzer joined the principal cast of Something Rotten! on July 18, 2016, replacing Heidi Blickenstaff as Bea.

 She appeared in the new musical The Honeymooners as Alice Kramden.
 The musical is based on the television show The Honeymooners and premiered at the Paper Mill Playhouse in Milburn, New Jersey, on September 28, 2017.
 The musical starred Michael McGrath as Ralph Kramden, Michael Mastro as Ed Norton, and Laura Bell Bundy as Trixie Norton and was directed by John Rando.
 Kritzer had previously appeared in a workshop of the musical in 2014.

 Kritzer starred in the musical version of Beetlejuice as Delia Schlimmer and Miss Argentina, which premiered at the National Theatre in Washington, D.C., in October 2018 before transferring to the Winter Garden Theatre on Broadway, beginning previews in March and opening in April.
 The production closed on March 10, 2020, due to the COVID-19 pandemic.
 In September 2021 it was announced that Beetlejuice would reopen on Broadway, at the Marquis Theatre, in April 2022.
 Kritzer returned as Delia.

+In 2023, Kritzer played the Lady of the Lake in Spamalot, first at the Kennedy Center in Washington, DC and later that year on Broadway.
+She was nominated for a Tony for her performance.

+Since February 2024, she has voiced Rosie in the adult animated musical series Hazbin Hotel.

+Kritzer was cast in Millers in Marriage in 2024.